AfaqAnwar/Py-Soccer/README.md

 # Py-Soccer-AI
-An "AI" (sort-of) that I made when I was bored that can play the Soccer Messenger game!
+An "AI" (sort-of) that I made when I was bored which can play the Soccer Messenger game!

 ## The Method
 * Capture game screen.